MartinLadecky/J-FFT-solver-for-smooth-high-contrast-data/README.md

 ## Funding

-This development has received funding from the European Commission (Marie Sklodowska-Curie Fellow- ship 101106585 — microFFTTO).
+This development has received funding from the European Commission (Marie Sklodowska-Curie Fellowship 101106585 — microFFTTO).